peter-james-allen/bank-tech-test/README.md

 ```
 rspec -fd
 ```
 Each class has a test file in the spec folder.
 Where classes have dependancies they have been isolated and mocked with doubles so it's easier to debug.
+A feature test is also included to test the class interaction which simulates the acceptance criteria.

 The tests cover all of the specification/requirements provided and also test for edge cases by validating the the user input.